 This is where the magic happens.
 The enriched call flow analysis is passed to all vulnerability detection agents, enabling:

-Targeted Scanning: Focus on actual risk areas, not the entire codebase
+Targeted Scanning: Focus on actual risk areas

 Instead of scanning every line for reentrancy patterns, we focus on the specific execution paths that: (a) make external calls, (b) handle value transfers, and (c) modify state.
 This reduces scan time while increasing accuracy.